BartolHrg/Check-lab-result/examples/script/readme.md

 You have a lot of freedom with script
 For example you can compile your program (if needed)
 Like with makefile.
-But you shouldn't write to stdout (because there will your program write)
+But you shouldn't write to stdout (because will your program write there)
 You could write to stderr.

 Anyway, I will demonstrate how to first make jar and then run it.